Comment on page

 In game design when you hear developers talk about a "room" they are either talking about

-A lobby; that is the point before the network session starts up where player's meet and decide the rules of the session they will play together.
+A lobby; e.g. the point before the network session starts where players meet and decide the rules of the session they will play together.

 or

-The network session, that is the game "room" where players are playing together.
+The network session, e.g. The game "room" where players are playing together is sometimes also called a Session, Shard, World, Instance, etc.

 ( Also ) often abused:

 In its simplest form a "server" is anything that serves other things.
-For example GitBook is a web server, serving your browser with HTML content enabling you to read this article.
+For example, GitBook is a web server, that serves your browser with HTML content enabling you to read this article.

-A computer running a server operating system used to server other computers with various services is also called a server
+A computer running a server operating system used to serve other computers with various services is also called a server

-A Unity session that is being connected to by other Unity sessions is a game server
+A Unity session that is being connected to other Unity sessions to serve them game state information is a game server

 A Lobby however is not a server, browsing for lobbies is not a way to make a server list.
 Server discovery is a separate concept.